Livefyre/auth-livefyre/docs/adding-authentication.md

 });
 ```

-Additionally, the integration code may log in users without explicitly invoking the auth delegate.
-In this case it is advisable to implement the `.forEachAuthentication` method on the delegate object.
+Some integrations may choose to use a different authentication method, and not use the auth delegate.
+In these cases, Livefyre recommends that you implement the `.forEachAuthentication` method on the delegate object.
 This method provides an inversion of control for authentication events.

 ```javascript
 delegate.forEachAuthentication = function (authenticate) {